Back to all blog posts

 Beekeepers are facing devastating honey bee colony loss – here’s why you should care

-This spring, many commercial beekeepers across Canada opened their hives to find that their honey bees had not survived the winter, highlighting the serious issue of honey bee colony loss.
+This spring, many beekeepers across Canada opened their hives to find that their honey bees had not survived the winter, highlighting the serious issue of honey bee colony loss.
 In Quebec, the average hive mortality rate was 60% – three times higher than previous years.
-Other provinces suffered higher than average losses as well.
+Other provinces suffered higher than average winter losses as well.
+This mirrors a broader trend, as the US has seen a 90 percent decline in the number of bee colonies per hectare since 1962, further emphasizing the global scale of the crisis.

 There’s a reason this news has hit mainstream media.
-It is devastating for beekeepers who make their living off of their bees, but it should also serve as a wake up call for the rest of us.
-The health of honey bees affects us all, and the consequences go far beyond just having less honey to enjoy this year.
+It is devastating for beekeepers who make their living off of their bees, but it should also serve as a wake-up call for the rest of us.
+The health of honey bees affects us all, and the consequences go far beyond just having fewer bees to enjoy this year.

 Close up of honey bees in a hive. honey bee colony loss

 Emily McBean, Beekeeping Field Specialist at Alvéole, says there are multiple factors that may have contributed to the loss of so many rural hives, further emphasizing the alarming trend of honey bee colony loss.
-“Varroa has been one of the bigger reasons for hive mortality for a long time”, she explained.
+“Varroa has been one of the bigger reasons for hive mortality for a long time,” she explained.
 Though there are treatment plans that beekeepers have used for years, climate change is rendering those treatments less effective.
+Pesticides, drought, habitat loss, nutrition deficit, and global warming are among the causes of bee declines, creating a multifaceted challenge for beekeepers.

 What does the varroa mite do to honey bees?